emgucv/emgutf/Emgu.TF.Unity/Assets/Emgu.TF/Documentation/README.txt

 --------------------------------------------
 Emgu TF is a .NET wrapper to the Google Tensorflow library.
 Allowing Tensorflow functions to be called from Unity.

-Demo scene can be found under the Emgu.TF.Demo folder.
+Demo scene can be found under the Demo folder.

 For information & tutorials please visit http://www.emgu.com